stormdirus2/Memento-Mori/README.md

 <details>
   <summary>Possession</summary>

-Now, if you touch a mob while possessing, they will be alerted of your player-hood.
+Now, if you touch a mob while possessing, they will be alerted of your unnatural state.

-Therefore, hostile mobs will attack you even while possessing their brethren if you collide with em'.
+Therefore, hostile and neutral mobs will attack you even while possessing their brethren if you collide with em'.

 So stay alert, on your toes, and avoid getting too close!
 </details>